 International air traffic lags behind because many Asia countries have not opened their borders.
 At JFK, the pax throughput went through a peak around Apr.
 20. The gap between 2022 and 2019 decreased in the middle of Apr and then increased slightly.
 We expect the situation to improve further this summer.

 The leisure air traffic, represented by LAS (Las Vegas) and MCO (Orlando), has already reached the 2019 level in March.
 A gap was seen at the beginning of Apr. but was quickly filled.
 We think that the leisure air traffic will keep above the pre-crisis level in the near future.

 Business Air Traffic Status

-In this article, we discussed the US air traffic recovery using typical airports for domestic traffic, international traffic, leisure traffic and business traffic.
-In April, the US air traffic recovery is still on the track.
-We expect more catch-up to happen during this summer!
+In this article, we discussed the US air traffic recovery using typical airports for domestic traffic, international traffic, leisure traffic, and business traffic.
+In April, the US air traffic recovery is still on track.
+We expect more catch-up to happen this summer!